yucppe/practice/README.md

+# Hello

-# Hello, I will put anything I learn about HTML, CSS and JavaScript
+I will put anything I learn about HTML, CSS and Javascript in here, enjoy it.